Queensland Trip - 1

 A flexible plan fanned out with two distinguished island visits dominating the otherwise relaxed itinerary.
 It had more to do with experiencing pieces of lands leisurely between accos booked within 2 to 3 hours of travel each day.
 Four hours of planning and bookings later, the two exotic islands, K'gari, and Moreton, glistened like sapphire and emerald in the scheme of things.

-For next four months a thought or two would pop up occasionally impaling the humdrum of quotidian schedule - what colours would go well with each spot, what to chuck in the boot of our car, what else to add our stash of beach and sun readiness.
+For next four months a thought or two would pop up occasionally impaling the humdrum of quotidian schedule - what colours would go well with each spot, what to chuck in the boot of our car, what else to add to our stash of beach and sun readiness.

 23-Dec arrived like it should by calendar, but for us it was extraordinary, thrills running high at the commencement of our long trip.
 It always starts with our usual breakfast of pancakes and hashbrowns at Maccas and we made no exception this time around!